 The patent applications don’t discuss the use of visual recognition technology in a shopping context in much detail, and their filing date of October 7, 2005, places the documents at the point of time when rumors were circulating that Riya might be an acquisition target of Google.
 This snippet, with its choice of an example search partner, is interesting:

 Under one variation, search module 1730 may make a search request outside of the system shown in FIG. 16.
-For example, the search module 1730 may submit a search request based on the user-input to a third party network search engine (such as GOOGLE).
+For example, the search module 1730 may submit a search request based on the user input to a third party network search engine (such as GOOGLE).
 In one embodiment, if the user input is text, then the request is the text submitted.
-If the user input is image, then text associated with the recognition of that image may be used.
+If the user input is an image, then text associated with the recognition of that image may be used.

 There’s also a detailed section describing how this technology could be used as a social network.
 See the “My Photos” section of Riya for a look at how some of that is being done.

-Here’s a hint from last October of the potential growth of the technology into a use like that found on Like.com:
+Here’s a hint from last October of the potential growth of the technology into use like that found on Like.com:

 According to another embodiment, an overlay (such as shown in FIG. 20 and related embodiments) on the images can be shown when the mouse is on the images.
 When the user presses on the overlay, the page might be directed to the web page of the actual product item, or full search page of the item from the central server.
-This way, photos are included to add value to the article, as well as, ads are displayed in images, and in a non-disturbing manner to the user.
+This way, photos are included to add value to the article, as well as, ads are displayed in images, and a non-disturbing manner to the user.